tonytw1/squirrel-detector/README.md

 ## Detecting motion and capturing images

-Motion does a good job of detecting movement and bounding boxes.
+Motion does a good job of detecting movement and creating bounding boxes.

 Let's use a python script to catch this event and publish the image and event data.